 Bishop's Transcripts prior to 1700 have been available since the 1980's in printed form at the Berkshire Record Office.
 One set is in chronological order, while the other has been separated into Baptisms, Marriages and Burials.
 However, until now the Transcripts between the early 1700's and 1837 have only been available in their original form.
 They are held at the Wiltshire and Swindon Record Office.

-Arborfield Local History Society has now made a careful comparison of the Baptism, Marriage and Burial Registers between 1700 and 1837 against the Bishop's Transcripts, and the combined result is now obtainable on their Data CD.
+Arborfield Local History Society has now made a careful comparison of the Baptism, Marriage and Burial Registers between 1700 and 1837 against the Bishop's Transcripts, and the combined result is now obtainable on this web-site.

 It's amazing how many entries appeared on the Transcripts but were not on the main Registers.
 Also there was often additional information on the Transcripts, usually the place of residence.
 This is important for Arborfield Parish, because so many of those who attended church were from the Liberty of Newland, which was part of the parish of Hurst.